 WordPress’ out of the box user management is fairly sophisticated and includes a solid login and registration system.
 To create the membership pages you need to theme up a special author.php layout.
 You can also add in special user fields using the WP-User-Manager plugin.

-A great tutorial on building a membership directory, including information on how to deal with privileges that authors have can be found on WP Designer
+A premium membership site is one where visitors pay either a subscription or one-off fee to access special members-only content.
+WordPress can be used to build a premium membership site in one of two ways: A great tutorial on building a membership directory, including information on how to deal with privileges that authors have can be found here.

 2. WordPress as an E-Commerce Store

+WordPress can be used to manage and run an e-commerce store easily.
 Add a shopping cart, integrate with PayPal or Authorize.net and sell products using WordPress?
 Not as hard as you might think.
-Here are three options for setting WordPress up as a store:
+Here is a great tutorial on building an eCommerce store with WordPress.
+Here are three options for setting WordPress as an online store:

 2.1.
 Use a Plugin: